Why does your evangelism committee exist at your church?

 There can be evangelism committees at a judicatory level (such as the Presbytery) or at the local church level.

-I have served on such evangelism committee for several years.
+I have served on such an Evangelism Committee for several years.
 I have been the moderator of it.

-Our role as helping the local church with their evangelism efforts.
+Our role was to help the local church with its evangelism efforts.
 We did not do the evangelism work, but provided resources, workshops, and training.

 Our evangelism committee would